bpython/curtsies/docs/window.rst

 :py:meth:`~curtsies.window.BaseWindow.render_to_terminal` should only be called within the context of a window.
 Within the context of an instance of :py:class:`~curtsies.window.BaseWindow` it's important not to write to the stream the window is using (usually ``sys.stdout``).
-Displayed content and even cursor position are assumed not to change between renders.
+Terminal window contents and even cursor position are assumed not to change between renders.
-Any change that does occur in cursor position is attributed to movement of content in response to a window size change and is used to calculate how this content has moved, since this behavior differs on different terminal emulators.
+Any change that does occur in cursor position is attributed to movement of content in response to a window size change and is used to calculate how this content has moved, necessary because this behavior differs between terminal emulators.

 Entering the context of a FullscreenWindow object hides the cursor and switches to the alternate terminal screen.
 Entering the context of a CursorAwareWindow hides